gil0mendes/Initium/docs/initium-protocol.md

 The arguments to the kernel are passed as per the ARM Procedure Call Standard.
 The machine state upon entry to the kernel is as follows:

- * R0 contains the LAOS magic value.
+ * R0 contains the Initium magic value.
  * R1 contains the tag list pointer.
  * Both IRQs and FIQs are disabled.
  * MMU is enabled (TTBR0 = address of first level table, TTBCR.N = 0).